Prakash2403/Blog/README.md

 4. Customized search engine powered by elasticsearch.
 5. Automatic title image resizing.
 6. Disqus support.
-7. Draft option for posts which are not completed yet.
+7. Draft option for posts which are not completed.
 8. Fuzzy search powered by elasticsearch.
+9. Separate SECRET_KEY for each user.
+10. Settings for `https`, applicable only if your website uses `https`.

 ## Features to add